Trishrine/odin-recipes/README.md

 Despite having learned some html before, this will likely utilize some of the things I learned that were new, and made more sense from an overall perspective.

 Hopefully this will be enjoyable, and work relatively well!
+Even if we run into a few bumps along the way.